Amiejohnstone18/The_Baking_Book/README.md

 1. User 1:

-*I would like to access a recipes ingredient information so I know what I would need to buy before making.*
+*I would like to access a recipes ingredient information so I know what I would need to buy before baking.*

 2. User 2: